sharmaram10298/python-employee-crud-operation/README.md

 # Conclusion

- * I implemented basic CRUD operations using Python Django and jQuery.
+ * This is a employee list based CRUD operations performed using Python Django and jQuery..